EphemeralSpace/docs/src/design/masks/crew/gambler.md

 ## Abilities

 The Gambler has an action with a 5 minute cooldown which targets a player.
-They can make a bet on whether that player will live for the next 15 minutes, or will die in the next 15 minutes.
+They can make a bet on whether that player will live for the next 15 minutes, or will die after 5 minutes, but before 20 minutes.
 Once a bet is created, it can't be cancelled and a new bet can't be placed on the same player.
 If the player dies, the Gambler bet for them to die, and the Gambler counted as killing them, the bet fails.
 If the Gambler fails a bet, they receive some permanent brain damage.

 ## Gameplay